 When you drive in between the crossing gates this is the first thing you see.

-You pass between these two things.
+You pass between these two unique objects.

 Weekend (Memorial Day to Labor Day) operation of the railroad began in 1969.
 Additional buildings were erected and more equipment arrived for restoration and exhibit each year.
-The SHAY locomotive restoration was completed and dedicated August 30, 1975.
+The Shay locomotive restoration was completed and dedicated August 30, 1975.
 Unfortunately, Mr. Donnelley passed away in late December 1975.
-His family donated the 14" gauge railroad that had operated on his Lake Forest estate, and it was removed by society members during 1976 and moved to the steam grounds.
+His family donated the 14" gauge railroad that had operated on his Lake Forest estate and it was removed by society members during 1976 and moved to the steam grounds.
 Construction on the new site started in 1977.
 Completion in July 1982 was marked with a Golden Spike ceremony.A Tragic Fire

 A $2.5 million fire on May 26, 1985 destroyed most of the large railroad equipment.
 Nine cars, the Henschel, and a diesel locomotive, along with many tools and small parts were lost.
 Also badly damaged were the Shay, Porter and India locomotives.
-Members purchased two Plymouth gasoline locomotives, and with a MELODIA coach purchased with a grant from the La Porte County Tourism and Convention Bureau, railroad operation (but not steam) resumed in time for the 1985 show.
+Members purchased two Plymouth gasoline locomotives and with a Melodia coach purchased with a grant from the La Porte County Tourism and Convention Bureau, railroad operation (but not steam) resumed in time for the 1985 show.
 In early 1986, permission was received from the insurance company to begin salvage operations.